When to use an LLLP…

 Why all the Hype?

 Frankly, I will tell you why.
-It’s another ridiculous opportunity for promoters of overly elaborate structures to have something to talk about and sell to the masses.
-These promoters time and time again are not going to be around a year later to file the tax return and explain why the LLLP has wreaked havoc on the owner’s tax plan, and moreover, they will certainly be long gone when a potential lawsuit arises and they are called upon to defend the structure.
+It’s another ridiculous opportunity for promoters of elaborate structures to have something to talk about and sell to the masses.
+These promoters time and time again are not going to be around a year later to file the tax return.
+They won’t be there to explain why the LLLP has wreaked havoc on the owner’s tax plan.
+Moreover, they will certainly be long gone when a potential lawsuit arises and they are called upon to defend the structure.

 Now a few words for my friends above the border.
 Canadian investors seeking to avoid the onerous ‘double taxation’ problem of using an LLC to hold their U.S. investment property used to rely on the LLLP strategy and were sold this structure for years…typically creating the LLLP in Delaware, Florida or Nevada.
 However, the party is over and there isn’t even an after party.

-In 2017, the Canada Revenue Agency (“CRA”) released a tax ruling concluding that, rather than being partnerships, U.S. LLLPs will be treated as corporations for Canadian income tax purposes.
+In 2017, the Canada Revenue Agency (“CRA”) released a tax ruling concluding that, rather than being partnerships, the U.S. will treat LLLPs as corporations for Canadian income tax purposes.

-Previously partnerships allowed the US and Canadian tax systems to integrate well as the income tax implications under both systems were generally the same.
+Previously partnerships allowed the US and Canadian tax systems to integrate.
+The income tax implications under both systems were generally the same.
 Now with the CRAs ruling, an LLLP could result in significant double taxation for Canadian investors who hold these US investments.

-The classification of these entities as corporations for Canadian purposes also means that they may be subject to Canada’s foreign affiliate taxation regime and that partners may have to file a Form T1134, annually.
+The classification of these entities as corporations for Canadian purposes means that they may be subject to Canada’s foreign affiliate taxation regime.
+It also means partners may have to file a Form T1134, annually.

 The CRA has stated that it will treat existing LLPs or LLLPs as a partnership for all years prior to 2018, provided the meet following certain conditions.

-In summary, if you are truly interested in an LLLP, make sure to choose one of the States where an LLLP exists and make sure and use a shell company as your general partner (just to be safe).
+In summary, if an LLLP truly interests you, make sure to choose one of the States where an LLLP exists.
+Then make sure and use a shell company as your general partner (just to be safe).
 After following standard asset protection operational procedures, you apparently should enjoy additional asset protection you would have never received under the standard LP statute.
 Lucky you.
-(By the way, at KKOS Lawyers, we charge the same amount for an LLLP as a LP or LLC…go figure.
+By the way, at KKOS Lawyers, we charge the same amount for an LLLP as a LP or LLC…go figure.